Quantum entanglement driven by electron-vibrational mode coupling: The two-qubit Hamiltonian in the rotated Bell-boson basis

-The first matrix resembles the rotated matrix on Bell basis, whose properties discussed in details on Ref.~\onlinecite{Oliveira15}, and the matrices $G_v$ depends on $g_v$ and carry on the effect of electron-vibrational mode coupling, where the factor $\sqrt{N_v}$ appears on the specific elements of the matrix (\ref{eq:HmatrixBell}) which depends on the values of $N_v$ of the coupled subspaces.
-If we consider a full resonance condition between electronic levels $\delta_{\pm}=0$, the matrix $B_{N_1N_2}$ becomes
+The first matrix resembles the rotated matrix on Bell basis, whose properties discussed in details on Ref.~\onlinecite{Oliveira15}, and the matrices $G_v$ depends on $g_v$ and carry on the effect of electron-vibrational mode coupling, where the factor $\sqrt{N_v}$ appears on the specific elements of the matrix (\ref{eq:ap1_HmatrixBell}) which depends on the values of $N_v$ of the coupled subspaces.